marcbonet/sound-storytelling/README.md

 # Sound, Storytelling & Perception — by Marc Bonet

-👋 Hi!
 I’m **Marc Bonet**, a Creative Producer and Sound Director with over a decade of international experience shaping narrative-driven audiovisual projects across sport, culture, and brand communication.

 My work explores how **sound creates meaning** — as a social, cultural, and emotional force that often goes unnoticed in our visually dominated world.

 ---

-## 🌍 Why Sound Matters
+## Why Sound Matters

 Sound is an area of growing **social, cultural, and environmental importance**, yet it remains largely overlooked in an overwhelmingly visual, screen-based society.
 Beyond its technical dimension, sound is one of the **principal channels through which we experience, interpret, and feel the world**.